Linaro/lava/doc/v2/dispatcher-actions2.rst

 Test
 ****

-The refactoring has retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:
+The pipeline has retained compatibility with respect to the content of Lava-Test-Shell Test Definitions although the submission format has changed:

 #.
 The :ref:`test_action` will **never** boot the device - a :ref:`boot_action`